Protecting Yourself at the Gas Pump

-- Use a credit card instead of a debit card.
+- Use a credit cards instead of debit cards.
 While there is member liability protection for both, most find dealing with a credit card compromise less intrusive.

 - Run debit cards as credit (signature based) instead of entering a PIN.
 This can prevent PIN compromises when members use a debit card at the pump.

-- Check account transaction histories regularly to spot any unauthorized charges.
+- Check checking account transaction histories regularly to spot any unauthorized charges.